Pearinatorz/MarcusS-Nqpe/README.md

-# MarcusS-Nqpe
-For the steam group.
+# This is for the steam group.
+Please follow these rules:
+-NO Bullying.
+-NO Trading.
+Only for project ideas.